aplbrain/grand/README.md

 ## Why it's a big deal

-_Grand_ is the Rosetta Stone of graph technologies.
+_Grand_ is a Rosetta Stone of graph technologies.
 In short, a _Grand_ graph has a "Backend," which handles the nitty-gritty of talking to data on disk (or in the cloud), and an "Dialect", which is your preferred way of talking to a graph.

 For example, here's how you make a graph that is persisted in DynamoDB (the "Backend") but that you can talk to as though it's a `networkx.DiGraph` (the "Dialect"):